Scotch Corner rest area

 The new Scotch Corner service area was tiny.
 It had a small amenity building with a small car park in front of it, and a small petrol station.
 Everything else: the extensions, the overflow car parks, the hotel and the coach park, were later additions, with the end of the car park in a separate field.
 It was the last service area to open without disabled toilet facilities.

 While they had chosen a strategic location, Rank appeared to only have their eyes on the Little Chef-type of audience.
 The tiny original building is still there: it is the section of the modern building that is next to the A1(M), and is used as part of the deliveries bay.
-It claimed to offer the UK's first "drive in take away restaurant", which received praise: by the 1990s, this was branded Burger King.
+It claimed to offer the UK's first "drive in take away restaurant", which received praise.
+By the 1990s, that restaurant was branded Burger King, while Pavilion spent £750,000 refurbishing the restaurant area.

 In later years, the Scotch Corner Hotel was purchased by the CHE Group and became Stop Inn.
 In 2009 the firm went into administration and the hotel was taken over by Compass.
 It is now owned by Holiday Inn.
 Meanwhile other facilities have been given a new lease of life.
 Part of the old A1 was a lay-by, but is now a weighbridge.